-The purpose of this tool is to help users migrate from using ArcSWAT to using QSWAT.
-In particular it enables ArcSWAT users to use the visualisation capabilities of QSWAT, using their existing output data.
-As well as reading this guide, users will also need to acquaint themselves with QGIS and QSWAT documentation.
-It assumes users have downloaded and installed QGIS and QSWAT according to the instructions in the QSWAT User Manual available from the QSWAT page of the SWAT web site.
+The purpose of this tool is to help users migrate from using ArcSWAT to using QSWAT3.
+In particular it enables ArcSWAT users to use the visualisation capabilities of QSWAT3, using their existing output data.
+As well as reading this guide, users will also need to acquaint themselves with QGIS 3 and QSWAT3 documentation.
+It assumes users have downloaded and installed QGIS 3 and QSWAT3 according to the instructions in this manual.

-The essential steps in QSWAT are much the same as ArcSWAT.
+The essential steps in QSWAT3 are much the same as ArcSWAT.
 Creating the model consists of first delineating the watershed, then combining the delineated watershed with landuse and soil data, and defining HRUs.
 At this point the work with GIS is complete and the SWAT Editor is used to add weather data, edit inputs as required, and then run SWAT.
-QSWAT uses the same SWAT Editor as ArcSWAT, so this step will be familiar to users.
-After running SWAT, the editor can be used to save the SWAT outputs in an output database, and the features of QSWAT's visualisation module are available.
+QSWAT3 uses the same SWAT Editor as ArcSWAT, so this step will be familiar to users.
+After running SWAT, the editor can be used to save the SWAT outputs in an output database, and the features of QSWAT3's visualisation module are available.
 If the output database was created within ArcSWAT, visualisation is enabled as soon as conversion is complete.